Harishp001/customer_service_portal/README.md

+Customer Service Portal
+Customer Service Portal is an application built using React Functionalities.
+ Login – The customer can log in by entering the credentials.
+ Purchased Items – Displays the various products bought by the customer.
+ Feedback – The customer can provide feedback on the products they purchased.

 Following are the steps for the deployment of case study in local machine:
 1. Install node.js from Node.js official site or from Software House